Koonix/windcontrol/README.md

 A Simple and Effective Fan control script Made with **Simplicity & Sucklessness™** in mind.

-Doesn't ramp up/down the fans with momentary rise/fall of the temperature.
+It's selling point is that it doesn't ramp up/down the fans with momentary spikes of temperature change.

-All the **configuration is done through editing the script** and reinstalling it.
+All of the **configuration is done by editing the script** and reinstalling it.

-runit service included (for auto start at system startup).
+runit service included (for autostart at system startup).

 ## Installation

-1. Edit and configure the script's configuration part
+1. Configure the script by following the instruction in the script

-2. Install windcontrol:
+2. Install it by running `sudo ./install.sh`
-    sudo ./install-windcontrol.sh

-## Auto start at system startup

-### runit

-1. Install runit service:
-    sudo ./install-runit-service.sh

-2. Link the service to runit's main services directory: sudo ln -s /etc/runit/sv/windcontrol /run/runit/services

-3. Runit should take over the service in a few seconds.
-Check it: sudo sv status windcontrol

 ## TO-DO

-- [ ] Add services for other init systems (systemd, OpenRC, etc.)
-- [ ] Cleanup the script; Too many nested if-statements in the main function.
+- [x] Cleanup the script; Too many nested if-statements in the main function.
+- [ ] Add services for other init systems (systemd, openrc, etc.)
-- [ ] Make the script POSIX Compliant.
+- [ ] Make the script POSIX compliant.